eflumerf/styleguide/dune-daq-cppguide.md

     int cstmr_id = ...;  // What on earth is a cstmr??
 Abbreviation hurts here.
   }
  private:
-  const int num_ = ...;  // Unclear meaning within broad scope.
+  const int m_num = ...;  // Unclear meaning within broad scope.
 Few names for an int could be worse than "num" };
 ```